NHOrus/srwq-compilation/episode-05.md

 "Exactly!!
 We used the Giest to travel in time to before you made the jump, and stop you, so the channel never exists!
 Then we can use the Giest, which Gill modified to make no channel, to get back, hopefully without getting lost in time as we go.
 I've had enough copies of us these past hours, I don't want to meet myself too"

-COMMENTS AT THIS STAGE?
-Anonymous Mon 25 Jan 2010 03:05:16 No.4429723 Report
->>4429709
->COMMENTS AT THIS STAGE?
-Geist
-Haken Browning !zHe7DH816A Mon 25 Jan 2010 03:05:16 No.4429725 Report
->>4429709
->I've had enough copies of us these past hours, I don't want to meet myself too

-And this is the part where we violently shift to deredere.
-Anonymous Mon 25 Jan 2010 03:07:16 No.4429744 Report
->>4429709
-Well this story is obviously bullshit just being told to us so we'll go easy.
-I reccomend we don't.
-Sanger Zombolt!
-Mon 25 Jan 2010 03:08:16 No.4429753 Report
-Quoted By: >>4429796
->>4429709
-Please....please tell me we are going to go to other Robot Wars universes....that we won't just stay here in this shithole with all the Mazins, Gundams and Ganmen out there to submit....
-Anonymous Mon 25 Jan 2010 03:09:16 No.4429764 Report
-Quoted By: >>4429807
->>4429709
-This story is crazy and far-fetched, but Arado's not too bright and probably isn't lying unless his higherups are lying to him.
-Which means we need to track down this Gilliam fellow for straight answers.

-Problem is, he's in the middle of the invaders and probably has an incredibly powerful mech.
-Let's take Arado's story at face value for now.
-Anonymous Mon 25 Jan 2010 03:09:16 No.4429768 Report
->>4429709
-It's time to stop playing along with this guys lies.
-Fun time!
-Samefag the Avenger Mon 25 Jan 2010 03:09:16 No.4429769 Report
->>4429709
-Uh oh.
-He mentioned the dead Arado.
-Prepare for mental breakdown.
-Anonymous Mon 25 Jan 2010 03:10:16 No.4429783 Report
-Quoted By: >>4429788
->>4429709
-Go deredere and cry into his arms cause he mentioned the other Arado.
-Anonymous Mon 25 Jan 2010 03:11:16 No.4429788 Report
->>4429783
-This!

-Fucking this!
-Anonymous Mon 25 Jan 2010 03:11:16 No.4429789 Report
-Quoted By: >>4429795 >>4429827
-Believe in Arado.
-He wold never lie even if it were to save his own life.

-Also, discuss with everybody about the possibility of talking with the invaders.
-This Dark Brain fella is somebody who needs all the love and care of our psychodere!
-Anonymous Mon 25 Jan 2010 03:12:16 No.4429795 Report
->>4429789
-The other Arado went off with that skanky whore and we killed him.
-Are you sure we should believe this one?
-Sciencegar Sciencebolt Mon 25 Jan 2010 03:12:16 No.4429796 Report
->>4429753

-I'm flexible, I chose OG-verse as a start because of a tabletop RPG idea I had, if you can make it to other SRWs or mecha continuities, great.

-But first you'd have to hijack either the Zweizergain, XN Giest, or ask Dark Brain really nicely.
-Jerid Messa !!AbDOcayw4O/ Mon 25 Jan 2010 03:14:16 No.4429807 Report
-Quoted By: >>4429816
->>4429764

-This, Katina can go dere dere mode after they leave.
-Except Lat.
-She has to be there for the rage sex.
-Anonymous Mon 25 Jan 2010 03:15:16 No.4429812 Report
-Quoted By: >>4429828
-Do you really think Katina's gonna believe the words of an enemy so quickly?
-Even OG Katina never trusted the enemy so soon.
-Anonymous Mon 25 Jan 2010 03:15:16 No.4429816 Report
->>4429807
-I wonder if the School taught them some... techniques Sanger Zombolt!
-Mon 25 Jan 2010 03:17:16 No.4429827 Report Quoted By: >>4429837 >>4429847 >>4429949
->>4429789
-IF IT IS A FIGHT THIS DARK BRAIN IS ASKING FOR, A FIGHT HE WILL GET!

-BRACE YOURSELVES FOR DIMENTIONAL TRAVELS!

-WE WILL BREAK THE UNBREAKABLE Z ALLOY!

-WE WILL FIGHT WITH MORE COURAGE THAN GAOGAIGAR HIMSELF AND OUTPOWER THE POWER!

-WE WILL ALWAYS BE FIVE STEPS AHEAD OF THE ZERO SYSTEM!

-WE WILL BREAK THROUGH THE AT-FIELD OF ANY ANGEL WHO STANDS IN OUR WAY!

-AND WE WILL GO FURTHER THAN DOING THE IMMPOSSIBLE, AND WE WILL SUBMIT THE DREADED GURREN LAGANN, MAKING IT OUR PLAYTHING!

-AND WHEN WE ARE DONE WITH THESE UNIVERSE, EVERYONE WILL UNDERSTAND THAT WE ARE THE LORDS!
-Anonymous Mon 25 Jan 2010 03:17:16 No.4429828 Report
-Quoted By: >>4429866
->>4429812
-Good point, but he seems really attached to that story.
-We don't have to trust him, but we're probably not going to get him to change it by threatening him (more).
-Yell at him some more and let Irm and Kai handle more interrogation.
-Sanger Zombolt!
-Mon 25 Jan 2010 03:18:16 No.4429837 Report
-Quoted By: >>4429949
->>4429827
-WE WILL SHOW ALL THE UNIVERSES WHAT WE ARE MADE OFF!

-THEY HAVE GODS IN THEIR SIDE BUT WE HAVE THE GOD SLAYERS!
-Anonymous Mon 25 Jan 2010 03:19:16 No.4429847 Report
->>4429827

-AND WE'LL TAKE MR FLOPSY BACK FROM HELL !!!!
-Anonymous Mon 25 Jan 2010 03:21:16 No.4429862 Report
-Whatever we do, we must...

-Add Arado to the harem!
-Sanger Zombolt!
-Mon 25 Jan 2010 03:22:16 No.4429866 Report
-Quoted By: >>4429876 >>4429889 >>4429890
->>4429828
-I have a better idea.
-This goes against all that is Katina, but is the most intelligent thing.

-Let's leave the room.
-We are just making him nervous.
-Leave him with Kai, who is pretty badass and trustworthy, and wait till he ends up interrogating.
-Also, make Irm stay to look watch.

-Lat and Desu exit the room.
-Anonymous Mon 25 Jan 2010 03:23:16 No.4429876 Report
->>4429866
-Sounds pretty out of character to me.
-Sanger Zombolt!
-Mon 25 Jan 2010 03:24:16 No.4429889 Report
-Quoted By: >>4429898 >>4429912
->>4429866
-Make it seem like we care about his universe, and that we may join sides with him.
-When he ends up thrusting him, he may give more detailed information without being in a panic.
-Haken Browning !zHe7DH816A Mon 25 Jan 2010 03:24:16 No.4429890 Report
-Quoted By: >>4429913
->>4429866
-This had better end in "and return five minutes later with repurposed power tools."
-Haken Browning !zHe7DH816A Mon 25 Jan 2010 03:25:16 No.4429898 Report
-Quoted By: >>4429927
->>4429889
->When he ends up thrusting him
-OH GOD LOVE TRIANGLE WITH BIG BOSS KAI
-Anonymous Mon 25 Jan 2010 03:26:16 No.4429912 Report
->>4429889
-His story sounds like complete bullshit to me.
-All this talk of saving universes and evil brains and shit.
-I say we move on to more productive methods of interrogation.
-Sanger Zombolt!
-Mon 25 Jan 2010 03:26:16 No.4429913 Report
-Quoted By: >>4429916 >>4429921
->>4429890
-This works too.

-Also, let's see if we can join the OG-verse.

-The Shadow Mirrors are all but dead, our command has been decapitated.
-Might as well not get more enemies than we need to.
-Sanger Zombolt!
-Mon 25 Jan 2010 03:27:16 No.4429916 Report
->>4429913
-And we get to see them Gundams of course.
-Anonymous Mon 25 Jan 2010 03:28:16 No.4429921 Report
-Quoted By: >>4429937 >>4429939
->>4429913
-How does this serve OUR purpose though?
-Sanger Zombolt!
-Mon 25 Jan 2010 03:28:16 No.4429927 Report
->>4429898
-THIS WORKS TOO!
-Anonymous Mon 25 Jan 2010 03:29:16 No.4429937 Report
->>4429921
-We may get to use the XN-Geist without major conflicts and then THE UNIVERSE WILL BE OURS!!!!
-Anonymous Mon 25 Jan 2010 03:29:16 No.4429938 Report
-Tbh, I still don't trust SMKai.
-He could be an EFA spy.
-Anonymous Mon 25 Jan 2010 03:29:16 No.4429939 Report
-Quoted By: >>4430079 >>4430119
->>4429921
->How does this serve OUR purpose though?

-Join OG forces
-*advice Katina*
-Acquire second Latooni
-Sciencegar Sciencebolt Mon 25 Jan 2010 03:30:16 No.4429947 Report
-Quoted By: >>4429960 >>4429961 >>4429963 >>4429966 >>4429970 >>4429979 >>4429981 >>4429983 >>4429985 >>4429986 >>4429996 >>4430032 >>4430069 >>4430144
 "...Liar."

 "Ugh..."